simoncrowe/ansible-raspberry-pi-dat/README.md

 [sshpass](https://www.tecmint.com/sshpass-non-interactive-ssh-login-shell-script-ssh-password/)
 package for this step to work.

-If you haven't already generated ssh keys for your machine (not the pi), you can do so with the [ssh-keygen](https://www.ssh.com/ssh/keygen/) shell command.
+If you haven't already generated ssh keys for your machine (not the Pi), you can do so with the [ssh-keygen](https://www.ssh.com/ssh/keygen/) shell command.

-You'll need an Pi with a fresh [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (a.k.a.
+You'll need an pi with a fresh [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (a.k.a.
 Raspbian) installation.
 The _Lite_ version of the OS makes more sense for a server as it lacks a GUI.

-Enable SSH on the Pi.
+Enable SSH on the pi.
 You should follow sectiuon 3 of this [page](https://www.raspberrypi.org/documentation/remote-access/ssh/) for headless Raspberry Pi if you opted for _Raspberry Pi OS Lite_.

-Power up your Pi and ensure it's connected to your network.
+Power up your pi and ensure it's connected to your network.
 Ethernet is preferable;
 [WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/README.md)
 is also an option.

-If you have only one Pi connected to your network and the following command is successful, you can proceed to step 1.2.
+If you have only one pi connected to your network and the following command is successful, you can proceed to step 1.2.

 ```bash